fnaeem-sketch/sandbox-project-2024/README.md

 ## Create EFS and RDS
 An EFS file system allows multiple ec2 instances to access the application code from the same storage source.<br>
-Wordpress files will be stored using EFS so multiple ec2 instances can access them.
+Wordpress files will be stored using EFS so multiple ec2 instances can access them.<br>
+We will mount the EFS to our web servers.